yipeichan/yipeichan.github.io/webScrapingInsuranceProducts.md

 <div class="f">
 <font color="black"><b>2.
 Comparing csv lists</b></font><br>
-The program can compare product lists of two designated dates(ex. all types of insurances of 20180716 vs those of 20180709 ) and produce outcomes of new products that had been luanched (i.e newly posted on the site) within the period and what had been discontinued (i.e no longer on the site)<br><br></div>
+The program can compare product lists of two designated dates(ex. all types of insurances of 20180716 vs those of 20180709 ) and produce outcomes of new products that had been luanched (i.e newly posted on the site)and what had been discontinued (i.e no longer on the site) within the specified period <br><br></div>

 ```python